nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

 ### Deleting a person

-1. Deleting a person while all persons are being shown
+Deleting a person when persons are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: Display persons using the `list` command or other alternative commands such as `find`.
+Atleast one person in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
+      Expected: First contact is deleted from the displayed list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.